 With rankings fluctuating daily and Google updating their algorithms every few months, SEO is, without a doubt, a tumultuous practice.
 Staying ahead of your competition is nearly impossible without the latest SEO software.
 With this in mind, it is helpful to have a list of the essential SEO tools that digital marketers and SEO pros rely on to grow their organic traffic.
 But with new SEO software products coming onto the market at a rapid pace, how do you navigate through this slew of digital marketing software to find the cream of the crop?
 I asked over 45 SEO professionals what, in their minds, are the absolute “must have” SEO software tools that are currently available.
 Whether you are looking for SEO tools for bloggers, small businesses or agencies, for website content analysis or link building, or for keyword research and tracking, this list will be sure to help you out.
+Several tools are either free or come with free options.
 The tools are ranked by the the total number of recommendations they received.
-Without further ado, here is the list of the Top 20 Best SEO Tools that the SEO Pros REALLY Use:
+Without further ado, here is the list of the Top 21 Best SEO Tools that the SEO Pros REALLY Use:

 BrightLocal has helped us monitor listings and even goes as far as updating the information for us, but recently, they introduced a new reputation management platform and I’ve got say, I’m a huge fan.
 I ended our service with another platform because BrightLocal’s is much better.
 It’s seamless, allows me to have different types of emails to send out to clients, and keeps it all organized in one platform.